Table of Contents

 Coming in second, we selected the Indigo Dog House with Microban.
 The classic igloo shape of this house from Petmate helps keep germs away from your furry friend while still keeping your pet comfortable no matter the weather.
 The design of this house was explicitly created to keep dogs safe from wind, rain, and snow.

 The Indigo Dog House comes in three different sizes to accommodate a wider variety of dogs, and the raised floor is sure to keep your pet safe and dry.
-We loved that this dog home was super easy to assemble.
+In addition, we loved that this dog home was super easy to assemble.

 We rated the Petmate Indigo Dog House with Microban one of the best dog houses for winter due to its igloo design.
 It is sure to keep your pooch warm.